Rationing in Cuba: Sources outside rationing

+Rationale and criticism

 Government justification for the rationing

 The Cuban government states this method of distribution serves to ensure each citizen a minimum intake of food, regardless of the person's social and economical status, and has publicized plans for its demise (although specific dates have not been provided).
 It also stresses that the libreta is not the only means of acquiring goods available to a Cuban citizen, as these and other products are freely available on the mercado libre and mercado paralelo, and of course in the numerous supermarkets and stores that sell goods in convertible pesos or euros.
 The prices in the ration book are about 20 times lower than the free market.
 It says as well that humanitarian aid received from other countries is distributed through this method in a fair and equitable manner.
 The official stance on this subject is that of being undesirable, but unavoidable and fair.

 The government also says that rations are not used for political leverage, and distributes the subsidized food equally to all citizens, regardless of their political views or judicial status.
 However residents and refugees from Cuba report that their rationing books were taken away when they were perceived to be anti-revolutionary.

-Criticism

-Detractors question the fairness of this method as well as its purpose, and stress its deficiencies, such as a historical decrement of the delivery frequency and quantities of goods distributed and, in their opinion, this method creates profound economical differences within the Cuban people, dividing the country in half: those who can afford the higher prices of goods in convertible pesos or in the mercado libre, and those that simply cannot.

-They stress, as well, the fact that the measure was adopted by the Cuban government in 1962 as a temporary palliative to a crisis and has lasted for more than fifty years.

-Additional rationing in 2019

-In May 2019, Cuba imposed rationing of staples such as chicken, eggs, rice, beans, soap and other basics (Some two-thirds of food in the country is imported).
-A spokesperson blamed the increased U.S. trade embargo although economists believe that an equally important problem is the massive decline of aid from Venezuela and the failure of Cuba's state-run oil company which had subsidized fuel costs.
+Government criticism of rationing

+President Raúl Castro said in 2011 that the subsidies are far too costly for the Cuban government, involving more than $1 billion USD in food subsidies every year, and that he would like to eliminate the system and its "unbearable burden for the economy" which he claimed produces "a disincentive to work".
+These remarks were received very negatively among Cubans, and Castro eventually reversed his proposal.
+He has also called rationing "paternalistic, irrational and unsustainable".
+Some two-thirds of food in the country is imported.